wgmo/graphtik/docs/source/composition.rst

 Producing a subset of outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, calling a graph-operation on a set of inputs will yield all of that graph's outputs.
+By default, calling a graph-operation on a set of inputs will yield all of that graph's :term:`outputs`.
 You can use the ``outputs`` parameter to request only a subset.
 For example, if ``graphop`` is as above: